-Property Description

-cannot be edited.
+Property Description This field is only visible if the QER CalculateRiskIndex configuration parameter is set.
+The value is calculated by One Identity Manager and cannot be edited.
 Transparency index Specifies how traceable assignments are that are checked by this rule.
-Use the slider to enter a value between ${f 0}$ and ${f 1}.$

-0 No transparency

-1 Full transparency

-Max. number Mumber of rule violation permitted for this rule.
+Use the slider to enter a value between ${f 0}$ and ${f 1}$.
+0 No transparency 1 Full transparency Max. number of rule viola- tions Number of rule violation permitted for this rule.